Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 ### Part 1: MikroTik Router Configuration

-Before running the proxy, you need to enable the API service on your router.
+For **each router** you want to manage, you need to enable the API service.

 1. Log in to your MikroTik router (using WinBox or the web interface).
 2. Go to **IP -> Services**.
-3. Find the service named `api` (or `api-ssl` for encrypted connections).
+3. Find the service named `api`.
 Make sure it is enabled.
-Note the port number (default is `8728` for `api` and `8729` for `api-ssl`).
+Note the port number (default is `8728`).
 4. It's highly recommended to create a dedicated user for the API with limited permissions.
 Go to **System -> Users**.
     -   Click 'Add New'.
     -   Give it a username (e.g., `api-user`).
-    -   Assign it to a group.
-The `read` group is sufficient for this dashboard.
+    -   Assign it to the `read` group (this is sufficient for the dashboard).
     -   Set a strong password.

 ### Part 2: Backend Proxy Setup

 The backend proxy is located in the `/proxy` directory.
+Its setup is very simple as it no longer stores router credentials.

 1.  **Navigate to the proxy directory:**
     ```bash